Asphocarp/Unitodo/RAW.md

 ## todo
 - [ ] 0-1 prove it to be useful by doing a project

-- [ ] 0 check if the todo item is changed between aggregation and editing, if so, abort.
+- [ ] 0 unique-id can be fucking doomed! (with checking before applying)
-- [ ] 0 unique-id can be fucking doomed! just fucking assume the line stays the same between aggregation and editing; therefore allow editing to any todo line, just check before applying.
+    - [ ] 2 render timestamp / remove it?
 - [ ] 1H allow for adding todo to a project/glob, by append to `new.todo` file beside the `.git` folder.
   - For projects, the user should assign a project default folder for the `new.todo` file.
 - [ ] 1 store entire line in the json, to future-proof when writing back to the file?